nfoss2/haskell_command_line_utils/README.md

 You can test your code locally by running the exact commands ran in the tests (found in the `.github/classroom/autograding.json` file).

-## Rules

-This midterm is a solo programming project.
-By solo, I mean you must limit your collaboration with others taking this midterm to discussion only.
-Do not review or compare each others' code under any circumstances without the instructor's permission.
-Do not publish the code you write anywhere besides this private repository until the assignment deadline has passed.

-Other than those restricted by the guidelines above, you are free to use any resource at all.
-The instructor, internet, textbooks, open-source repositories, etc. are all fair game and you are encouraged to use them.

-In completing this assignment, you should only edit the `Main.hs` files included in each of the directories.
-Everything else should remain unchanged.